 Whitfield M. Palmer, Jr. , co-founded HydroMentia Inc. with Dr. Donald Panoz as the company’s first president, he was instrumental in advancing HydroMentia’s groundbreaking water treatment technology during its crucial early years.

-His love for the University of Florida is reflected in his lifelong commitment to that institution; he is the only alumnus who simultaneously served as president of the UF Alumni Association and president of the UF Foundation, and he is a past recipient of UF’s Distinguished Alumnus Award and the President’s Medallion.
+His love for the University of Florida was reflected in his lifelong commitment to that institution; he was the only alumnus who simultaneously served as president of the UF Alumni Association and president of the UF Foundation, and he was a past recipient of UF’s Distinguished Alumnus Award and the President’s Medallion.
 When actor Paul Newman decided to build a Hole in the Wall Gang camp in Florida for children with serious and life-threatening diseases, he recruited Mr. Palmer to lead the successful effort to build and establish what is now Camp Boggy Creek.